asathiya007/vitario/README.md

 # ViTario

-ViTario is an AI system that uses a custom vision transformer (ViT) model to predict the best move to make at a given frame of the Super Mario Bros. game on the Nintendo Entertainment System (NES).
+ViTario is an AI system that uses a custom vision transformer (ViT) model to predict the next move to make at a given frame in the Super Mario Bros. game on the Nintendo Entertainment System (NES).

 See the `vitario.ipynb` notebook for a demo.